School of Nursing and Midwifery

 In addition to the above, evidence of academic study within the last five years is required.

-Enhanced DBS and OH clearance is also mandatory, along with two satisfactory references.
+Enhanced disclosure and barring service and occupational health checks is also mandatory, along with two satisfactory references.

 Students must be 18 years old or over at the start date of this programme.